-Programs designed for youth in Grade 4-7
+Programs designed for youth in Grades 4-7

 Choose from 2 locations within Maple Ridge’s Malcolm Knapp Research Forest, including the convenient Main Entrance muster point; and the lakeside services at Loon Lake Lodge & Retreat Centre.